h15200/notes/go.md

 - since maps use a hash table that keeps changing the pointer of each entry, you will always see a map to struct POINTERS instead

+- assigning a map value as a pointer is not allowed, as the address will shift
+- in the same way, assigning a slice value with a pointer is also risky

 `company := map[string]\*Employee // good`

 - if you put literal structs in a map, a lot of operations would not work